-- Until further notice, rosters are restricted to a limit of 21 players in uniform and participating in warm-ups and competition.
-(REQUIRED) - Until further notice, dugouts are limited to the lesser of 30 individuals and the dugout (and surrounding area) should be configured to be able to accommodate recommended social distancing parameters.
-(REQUIRED) - All non-uniformed team members who are not essential to game management shall be seated in the general seating area (not the dugouts) and able to socially distance from other groups.
+- Rosters and participation are restricted to a limit of the players entered in an event for that day (including relay alternates during the appropriate segments), to include restriction those participating in warm-ups and competition.
+(REQUIRED) - All non-participating team members who are not essential to game management shall be seated in the bleachers or general seating area and able to socially distance from other groups.
 (REQUIRED)